tamwip/tamwip.github.io/_portfolio/low-poly.md

 Creating the low-poly collection gave me a sense of relief each day; being able to finish a design earlier than usual *and* having time to cook dinner put a smile on my face for the first time in a few months of TAMZLY365.
 It also forced me to work in a new area of design I hadn't really touched before.
 I've been intrigued by low-poly modelling since I started in Blender but I never really understood how something so simplistic can look so good.

-I have to give credit where credit is due when I say [Polygun Runway](https://polygonrunway.com/) really helped with wrapping my head around low-poly modelling.
+I have to give credit where credit is due when I say Roman Klčo at [Polygun Runway](https://polygonrunway.com/) really helped with wrapping my head around low-poly modelling.
 Be sure to check him out for some amazing low-poly scene renders.